jbjurling/MSc_degree_project/GenePanels.md

 The VEP output files were filtered to only include variants found in genes that have known association with breast and ovarian cancer (filterVEP.sh).
 The filtered files were then used as input for filtering the WES plink files from UKB to only contain genotypes for these variants (filterPLINK.sh).

 # Extracting phenotype information from UKB
-To determine the case/control status for statistical testing, disease status was extracted from phenotype files from UKB.
+To determine the case/control status (to use for statistical testing), disease status was extracted from phenotype files from UKB.
 This was done using case_control_status.R

-Scripts to extract disease information and age of onset was provided by [@AasaJohanssonUU](https://github.com/AasaJohanssonUU)
+Scripts to extract disease information (GetDiseasesUKB.R) and age of onset (GetDiseasesUKB_ages.R) was provided by [@AasaJohanssonUU](https://github.com/AasaJohanssonUU)

 # Statistical testing
 To explore if there are significant differences between cases and controls ran two-sample t-test using the t.test function in R/4.1.1.
-This was done for all variants in the gene panel, variants in gene panel from the Swedish National Board of Healt and Welfare, variants per gene from the full gene panel and each variants separately.
+This was done for 1) all variants in the gene panel, 2) variants in gene panel from the Swedish National Board of Healt and Welfare, 3) variants per gene from the full gene panel and 4) each variants separately.

-T-test for full set of variants:
+1) T-test for full set of variants:
 ```
 module load bioinfo-tools R_packages
 R